-While I don't officially coach potential VAs, I am willing to give a free 30-minute strategy session AFTER the interested party reads a book I recommend (and the tips below.)
+While I don't officially coach potential VAs, I am willing to give a free 30-minute video strategy session AFTER the interested party has read this page and at least one book on the topic.

 I wish you well on your research and career journey!